-If the dynamic wallpaper movement on iOS 7 has you feeling seasick, don’t panic: There’s no need to throw your iPhone overboard.
+If transitioning from apps to the multitasking screen on iOS 7 has you feeling seasick, don’t panic: There’s no need to throw your iPhone overboard.
 You can disable this animation and iOS 7’s other more drastic shifts by going to Settings > General > Accessibility > Reduce Motion.

 Make the text larger and bolder

 Having trouble reading text in your apps?
 There are two solutions hidden away in Settings > General > Accessibility.
-The first, Larger Type, hooks into iOS 7’s Text Kit framework and lets you set a predefined text size for apps to use; you can make that text even bigger by flipping the Larger Dynamic Type toggle.
-Currently, Larger Type only works for apps that support it—this includes any built-in app on your device, but your third-party programs may not yet have implemented this feature.
+The first, Larger Type, hooks into iOS 7’s Text Kit framework and lets you set a predefined text size for apps to use; you can make that text even bigger by flipping the Larger Accessibility Sizes toggle.
+Currently, this switch only works for apps that support it—this includes any built-in app on your device, but your third-party programs may not yet have implemented this feature.

 If it’s not large text you seek but thicker text, iOS offers a Bold Text option within the Accessibility screen.
 Enabling it does require rebooting your iOS device, but after you do so, your device’s default font is bolder all around.

-The Increase Contrast switch, found under Settings > General > Accessibility, removes the subtler blur in favor of a straight transparency gradient.
+To make it a little easier to see, check out the Increase Contrast menu, found under Settings > General > Accessibility.
+You can enable the Reduce Transparency switch to remove the subtler blur in favor of a straight transparency gradient.